-You can split requirements for complex products into several Linked Projects to reduce the number of documents per project, reuse requirements across the projects, and control versions of linked projects independently.
+You can split requirements for complex products or systems into several Linked Projects to reduce the number of documents per project, reuse requirements across the projects, and control versions of linked projects independently.

 Project Breakdown